ManuCutillas/ngx-responsive/README.md

 # NEXT STEPS
 - Refactor to more simple code and easy to maintain.
 Less specific directives.
 - Time Events Show/Hide Elements
+- Detect if a element its visible on device screen
 - Desktop OS
 - Work in demo page